chrisbartoloburlo/stmonitor/README.md

 Once completed, the files `Monitor.scala` and `CPSPc.scala` should be present in the provided directory in `$DIR`.

 In the case that the type contains bespoke functions as assertions, ensure that they are present in a file named `util.scala` located in the _same directory_ `$DIR` provided in the synthesis.
+The synthesis automatically type-checks the assertions using the Scala compiler, and ensures that they have a `Boolean` type.
+In any of these cases, the monitor would flag a violation if the expression evaluates to `false` at runtime.

 The following is a step-by-step example to generate the source code from a session type.